InstituteforDiseaseModeling/historymatching/hm2/docs/data_frames.rst

 ---------------------

 HistoryMatching explores a parameter space by sampling it.
-Samples to be explored are stored in a `ParameterSamplesFrame`.
+Samples to be explored are stored in a :ref:`ParameterSamplesFrame`.
 For a model with parameters `beta` and `gamma`, the frame would look like follows:

 ::